 Everyone at Ferrari is defending their work.
 Those of today are complaining about the mistakes of the past, those of yesterday are highlighting that it wasn't so bad.
 Cesare Fiorio, the ex-manager of Maranello, states:

-"Ferrari is said to have started from scratch, but in early 1991 I don't think we were in disaster.
+"Ferrari is said to have started from scratch, but in early 1991 I don't think we were in a disaster.
 The old car was competitive, started from the front rows and took pole position and finished in second place at Phoenix.
 I don't know if it would have won, but the Grand Prix was glued up to the last in the tail of the first one".

-In the meantime, from the grandstand at the Tosa corner is thrown a stone, which lands half a meter from Berger's feet.
+In the meantime, from the grandstand at the Tosa corner, a stone is thrown, which lands half a metre from Berger's feet.
 Then one empty Coke can and another stone.
 In a few seconds, the people of Ferrari decided that Gerhard should be stoned like the harlots in Ancient Rome.
 And it gets busy.
 So much so that to reach the paddock of the drivers Berger has to put on his helmet and walk faster.
 The day does not end in a fight, as one might have expected, given the character of Alesi, who was thrown out of the race by the impetuosity of the Austrian.
 But it is curious that just Enzo Ferrari's latest sporting fall has shot down the hope of making the day of the tifosi of Ferrari in Imola.
-Berger is guilty, this is the truth of the tifosi, who whistle and punish him for his maneuver: an overtake on the inside of the corner after the Frenchman had already been overtaken by Senna.
+Berger is guilty, this is the truth of the tifosi, who whistle and punish him for his manoeuvre: an overtake on the inside of the corner after the Frenchman had already been overtaken by Senna.
 It was on lap 40, two thirds of the race.
 Alesi took it hard.
 He waited a few minutes before leaving the track, then a police car arrived to pick him up and bring him to the pits.
 People recognized him on the back seat, a girl gave him a Ferrari cap.
 He came out as a hero.

 "Berger is naive if he thought I would have let him past.
 I saw him arrive but I couldn't let him overtake me.
 Patience for Senna, but two in the same point would have been too much and he shouldn't have insisted.
 Leaving the trajectory, I would have risked to find the dirty track and to go off like a fool".